crytic/echidna/README.md

-If you prefer to use a pre-built Docker container, check out our [docker package](https://github.com/orgs/crytic/packages?repo_name=echidna), which is auto-built via Github Actions.
+If you prefer to use a pre-built Docker container, check out our [docker package](https://github.com/orgs/crytic/packages?repo_name=echidna), which is auto-built via GitHub Actions.
 The `echidna` container is based on `ubuntu:focal` and it is meant to be a small yet flexible enough image to use Echidna on.
 It provides a pre-built version of `echidna-test`, as well as `slither`, `crytic-compile`, `solc-select` and `nvm` under 200 MB.